 When is the Best Time to Get Life Insurance?

 There’s no right age or year to get life insurance – it’s not something that you’ll need to open on your 30th birthday.
 The best time to get life insurance depends on where you are in life.
-You’ll want to buy life insurance when you get to the point that you have somebody depending on you.
+It's time to start looking when you have somebody depending on you.
 For most people, this is when they get married or when they start having kids.

 At this point, you might be thinking, “I just got a mortgage, and having kids isn’t cheap!
-How am I supposed to afford life insurance?"
+How am I supposed to afford another expense?"

-Fortunately, the younger you are, the more affordable your life insurance will probably be.
+Fortunately, the younger you are, the more affordable your policy will be.
 In most cases, it’s smart to lock in a low monthly rate when you’re young because it’ll stay at that price for the entire term of your policy.

 How Do I Buy Life Insurance in Canada?

-- Directly with a life insurance company online (like Manulife CoverMe)
+- Directly with a company online (like Manulife)